Daouk family: Legacy

 The Daouk Family historically resided in The Rose House in Ras Beirut.
 Alongside the Adrati Family, the Daouk Family preserved the Beirut landmark that was built in 1882 having settled in the villa for nearly three decades.
 Today it is currently owned outside the family by Hisham Jaroudi.

-Notable Members of the Daouk Family
+Notable members of the Daouk Family

 Ahmad Daouk: Prime Minister of Lebanon in 1941 and 1960; he was also Minister of National Defense in his own cabinet.

-Amine Mohammad Daouk: Lebanese engineer that graduated from Massachusetts Institute of Technology.
-He is the president of the Makassed Philanthropic Islamic Association of Beirut.

-Ghaleb Daouk: Lebanese doctor that graduated from Massachusetts Institute of Technology who currently works in the Harvard Medical School.

-Izzat Daouk: Founder of the Izzat Daouk Franchise, he is the first Lebanese businessman to internationally commercialize cosmetics and beauty care from Lebanon.